From the unique marbling of the beef to the limited export market, Japanese Wagyu cattle have sparked intrigue and a growing following in the U.S.

 With up to 300 percent more monosaturated fat than other beef, the Wagyu beef is significantly higher in Omega 3 and 6 content as well, and has the highest amount of conjugated linoleic acid (CLA) per gram relative to other beef by a factor of 30 percent due to linoleic acid levels.
 To that degree, the beef has a fat profile comparable to salmon and olive oil, while boasting lower cholesterol levels then chicken.
 With stats like that, it’s easy to understand why people describe the beef as having a unique flavor and downright buttery feel.
 More than 90 percent of Wagyu slaughtered in the U.S. are classified “Prime,” which is the highest marker, with marbling described as “slightly abundant to abundant,” with a minimum intramuscular fat content of 8 to 11 percent.

 5. Where’s the beef?

 While not available just anywhere in the U.S., a number of brick-and-mortar locations do retail Wagyu beef, and there are several online.
+Prices vary widely by retailer, as with all products.
 Snake River Farms of Idaho is one of many operations specializing in Wagyu, with a number of cuts and bulk provisions available through their website.
 Prices for products range anywhere from $14 per pound for ground beef, to $399 for prime rib.
 Traditional brick-and-mortar options include Costco, with 10-packs of 10-pound ground beef going for $99.99.
 For producers looking to incorporate the Wagyu into their own herd, the American Wagyu Association offers a number of contacts.